-- In attendance less than the required 90%. - Not passing all STAAR or EOC testing at the current grade level. - Failing to meet passing standards in two or more of the core academic classes, with reading and language arts combined as one.
+- Not passing all STAAR or EOC testing at the current grade level. - Failing to meet passing standards in two or more of the core academic classes, with reading and language arts combined as one.

 Students may be invited if they are in special programs, such as special education, 504, ESL or RTI.